tze-goh-astro/actdes_sz/data/readme.md

 # Uploaded data here

-I have tried to put all the files here that the script actdes_sz.py
+I have tried to put all the files here that the script actdes_sz.py would need to read

 # Additional data to upload